 Do a gift card raffle

 Showcase how the business has grown to show progress

 Readout great reviews of your business, with employee names, if able, to raise morale

 Have coffee and juices out to compliment breakfast

-Keep the energy positive and polite and you will have a great start to your Employee Appreciation Day!
+Keep the energy cheerful and polite to have a great start to your Employee Appreciation Day!
 Inform your employees of any additional plans you have in store for them throughout the day, or you can keep it as a surprise.
 Giving them something to look forward to will make this Friday more exciting.

 Even hosting a pizza party lunch, which is relatively cheap, can go a long way to destress and create a good mood in the office.
-A cheap way to do so is to put on a movie in the breakroom and order in different variations of pizzas so that everybody can join in.
+An affordable way to do so is to put on a movie in the breakroom and order different variations of pizzas so that everybody can join in.

-Though rarer, having an after-hour office party can be a great way to socialize without losing the productivity of the day!
-These activities are generally done after the workday is over and can be a fun event or even hosted at the office.
+Though rarer, having an after-hour office party can be a great way to socialize without losing the day's productivity!
+These activities are generally done after the workday is over and can be fun or even hosted at the office.

 This setup can be a bit more costly than the other activities on this list but has the potential to be the most memorable.
 Take control of your activity and put your employee's enjoyment front and center.